Canvas Analytics

 Use Cases

-3. View statistics about quiz questions and responses.
-The quiz statistics page summarizes responses and shows the discrimination index for objective questions.
+- View statistics about quiz questions and responses.
+The Classic Quiz Statistics page & the New Quiz Quiz & Item Analysis report summarize responses and shows the discrimination index for objective questions.
 Changing question and distractor wording might improve these indicators of question difficulty and clarity.
-Quiz statistics work for quizzes with no more than 1000 submissions or 100 questions.

-4. View total pageviews and the number of students who accessed all course contents.
+- View total pageviews and the number of students who accessed course contents.
 Select the Resources tab beneath the graph in the weekly online activity view in new analytics.
-You will see a list of all course contents sorted by number of students who have viewed them.
-Scroll to see what students have viewed a lot or only a little.
-Consider whether little viewed content is easy to find, more recommended info than necessary, etc.
+You will see a list of all course contents sorted by the number of students who have viewed them.
+If some materials are viewed by a small subset of students, they may be difficult to find.
+It is also possible that the course contains more recommended materials than most students can use.
+Considering paring down.

-5. View a summary of video views for Canvas Studio content.
-The Insights tab beneath videos added to a course using Canvas Studio shows how many course users watched each ten-second portion of the video.
+- View a summary of video views for Canvas Studio content.
+The Insights tab beneath videos added to a course using Canvas Studio shows how many course users watched each segment of the video.
 See whether students are watching complete videos or skipping around.
+Adding a few video quiz questions may improve engagement.

-7. Get a detailed view of coursecontents accessed by an individual student.
+- Get a detailed view of course contents accessed by an individual student.
 The individual’s access report shows any course content they’ve accessed and how many times.
-This is most useful for determining whether a student has viewed certain materials in which they do not participate or submit (required readings, for example).
+This is most useful for determining whether a specific student has viewed specific materials.
 The new analytics individual weekly online activity tab lets you see views and participations by week when you click on dots in the graph.

 Note: Implementing module requirements and prerequisites can remove questions about whether students are opening required readings before moving on.